Updated on: 3/25/2019

-One person has been killed among several severe crashes on Interstate 90 across Snoqualmie Pass, according to the Washington State Patrol.
+One person has been killed among several severe crashes on Interstate 90 along Snoqualmie Pass, according to the Washington State Patrol.

 The freeway is closed in both directions due to icy roads and multiple crashes: eastbound traffic being held at North Bend's Exit 34; westbound traffic being stopped at Ellensburg and Easton.

-Police say there were six collisions involving three semi trucks at milepost 62 on westbound I-90.
+Police say there were six separate semi-truck accidents at milepost 62 on westbound I-90.
 There was also a fatal eastbound collision at milepost 61 involving four semi trucks and a car.
 There is no word if anyone else was injured in any of the crashes.

 Washington State Patrol trooper John Bryant: